Lucid Programming Competition

 11:00 a.m. - 4:00 p.m.
 EDT

-Students from the following universities will be joining the competition.
+Join students from across the county in the competition.
 The competition is open to all current university students.
+Some of the universities represented are:

 - Brigham Young University (BYU)